JacobMisirian/DblTekGoIPPwn/README.md

 The ```False``` or ```True``` after the host indicates whether or not the connection was successfully made and the commands delivered.

+## DISCLAIMER

+I never thought I would have to write one of these BUT, I am not liable in ANY WAY for misuse or illegality derrived from this software.
+Anybody who says otherwise can contact the lawfirm of "Goatse & Goatse".